mvallerie/restful.io/README.md

   DELETE: [
     // No route yet
   ],
-  // Nesting events are supported
+  // Nested methods are supported
   FOO: {
     BAR: [
-      // Here, the event will be FOO:BAR (: is the default separator)
+      // Here, the method will be FOO:BAR (: is the default separator)
       // No route yet
     ]
   }